Delving into new physics in semileptonic $b \to c \tau \bar \nu$ transitions: Theoretical framework

 \section{Theoretical framework}

 Assuming the neutrino to be left chiral, the effective Hamiltonian for $b\rightarrow c\tau\bar{\nu}$ transition, containing all possible Lorentz structures, is given as \cite{Freytsis:2015qca}

 where $V_{cb}$ is the CKM matrix element, $G_F$ is the Fermi coupling constant and $O_{V_L}$ is the SM operator which has the usual $(V-A) \times (V -A)$ structure.
 The explicit forms of the four-fermion operators $O_i$, $O^{'}_i$ and $O^{''}_i$ are given in the Table \ref{tab1}.
 The couplings $C_i$, $C^{'}_i$ and $C^{''}_i$ represent the respective Wilson coefficients of the NP operators in which NP effects are encoded.
+The Wilson coefficients serve as a way to quantify the influence of new physics interactions, and their values can be restricted based on experimental observations of flavor-related phenomena in transitions involving particles like $b\to c\ell\nu$.
+Analyzing these Wilson coefficients and the limitations imposed on them enables researchers to investigate various new physics Lorentz structures and determine whether they align with the observed deviations from the predictions of the SM.
 The table also gives the Fierz transformed forms of primed and double primed operators in terms of the unprimed operators.
 For later convenience, we define $(2\sqrt{2} G_F V_{cb}\Lambda^2)^{-1} \equiv \alpha$.
 We set the new physics scale $\Lambda$ to be 1 TeV, which leads to $\alpha = 0.749$.

 The primed and double primed operators are products of quark-lepton bilinears.
 They arise naturally in models containing leptoquarks~\cite{Davidson:1993qk,Sakaki:2013bfa,Fajfer:2015ycq,Bauer:2015knc,Barbieri:2015yvd,Dorsner:2016wpm,Li:2016vvp,Sahoo:2016pet,Bhattacharya:2016mcc,Barbieri:2016las, Chen:2017hir,Crivellin:2017zlb,Alok:2017jaf,Calibbi:2017qbu}.
 Models with leptoquarks of charge $2/3$, for example the model in ref.~\cite{Fajfer:2015ycq}, can give rise to primed operators.
 The double primed operators occur due to the exchange of charge $1/3$ leptoquarks, such as those in the models of ref.~\cite{Davidson:2010uu}.
-For this reason we have explicitly included these operators in our analysis eventhough they are linear combinations of unprimed operators.
+For this reason we have explicitly included these operators in our analysis even though they are linear combinations of unprimed operators.
+Though, here we are not considering any specific new physics model, rather focusing on a generalized effective field theory (EFT) formalism, with all possible Lorentz structures in the effective Hamiltonian, we present here some well-motivated new physics scenarios, which could contribute to some of these combinations of NP coefficients. \begin{itemize} \item Models with an additional vector boson $W_L'$ that couples to left-handed fermions will contribute to $C_{V_L}$.